Want to save money on feeding your chickens? Here’s how to feed chickens without breaking the bank. DIY chicken feed, right in your backyard!

 Think about it.
 Say you can pick up a packet of seeds for $3 and that packet contains 30 seeds.
 That’s ten cents per seed.
 Depending on the crop, that ten-cent investment could net you many pounds of produce grown on site.

-Assuming you’ve got space to plant a little extra for your feathered friends, growing your own organic chicken feed makes so much sense.
+Assuming you’ve got space to plant a little extra for your feathered friends, growing your own DIY chicken feed makes so much sense.

 Grow organic feed for your flock